kristianmandrup/cream/README.markdown

 ### Permits Editor

 I have recently created a [Permits editor](http://github.com/kristianmandrup/permits_editor) application that demonstrates how you can let the user edit the Permits, Licenses and even individual User permissions directly as part of an admin section of the web app.
 The *Permits editor* updates yaml files that are now part of the *cancan-permits* infrastructure (if present and registered).
+I plan to refactor the Permits Editor into a [mountable app](http://piotrsarnacki.com/2010/12/21/mountable-apps-tutorial/) when I have the time.

 ### Licenses